logo

 Alcohol (ethanol) is a toxin and your liver will prioritize metabolizing it.
 Things to take into consideration are volume, what the alcohol is mixed with, and the impact of the decision-making process, i.e. the late-night binge after consuming too much alcohol.

-• Moderation: Limit alcohol intake to moderate levels.
-For most adults, this generally means up to one drink per day for women and up to two drinks per day for men.
+1. Practice Moderation: Stick to moderate consumption—up to one drink per day for women and two drinks per day for men.

 Related Posts